 The snow that covers the sea ice for the majority of the year enjoys a unique and in many cases decisive role.
 Why?
 Because in many senses, the snow’s characteristics are more extreme than those of the sea ice: it serves as an additional and more effective barrier for thermal flows, shapes a number of exchange processes, and greatly influences how much sunlight the sea ice reflects.
 To explore these aspects, the MOSAiC sea-ice experts will engage in an extensive and detailed battery of snow measurements and sampling.

-When the snow melts in the spring, large meltwater pools begin forming on the surface of the sea ice.
+When the snow melts in the spring, large melt ponds begin forming on the surface of the sea ice.
 Though it’s clear that these pools have grown in number and size over the past several years, many of the processes involved remain under-researched – which is why they, too, will receive considerable attention throughout the year.

-When viewed from altitude, the pools appear dark, which also means they absorb considerably more solar energy than the bright ice and snow.
+When viewed from altitude, the melt ponds appear dark, which also means they absorb considerably more solar energy than the bright ice and snow.
 What remains unclear is how the energy balance and ecosystem of the sea ice and upper water layers are currently changing.

 It’s common knowledge that the sea ice is also an important habitat.
 This is especially true for the underside of the ice, but also for the brine channels within it, and increasingly for the upper boundary layer between it and the snow.
 How the latest changes in the sea ice have affected the living conditions there remains unknown.